Chapter 194. Configuration

 Similarly, depending on the configured module, the

-CYGPKG_NET_WIFI_BROADCOM_WWD_CHIPSEToption defines the Broadcom WiFi chipset to be configured.
+CYGPKG_NET_WIFI_BROADCOM_WWD_CHIPSEToption defines the Cypress/Broadcom WiFi chipset to be configured.

 - This option selects the transport bus used between the WICED module host CPU and the WiFi controller Normally the configured eCos target (platform HAL) configuration will force a suitable value, and the developer should not need to manually configure this setting.